Middle Township police chief recommends armed guards at school entrances

 Since the shooting in Texas, police supervisors have gone over the school safety plans again, Leusner said, even though the plans have been reviewed regularly.

-Resident Ed Dillio raised the issue during the public comment period of Monday's Township Committee meeting, citing the Uvalde attack.
+Resident Ed Dillio raised the issue during the public comment period of Monday's committee meeting, citing the Uvalde attack.

 “I am really concerned for our children.
 Our children are the most vulnerable amongst anybody.
 Our community is a wonderful community, but we must be sure our community is protected,” Dillio said.
 “We have to protect our children.”